-Medical Eligibility for Athletic Participation New Student-Athletes
+Medical Eligibility for Athletic Participation

+New Student-Athletes

-- A Vivature account must be created and all forms including the Medical History, Sickle Cell Trait Testing, Concussion Acknowledgement, Primary/Secondary Insurance Acknowledgement, StudentAthlete Waiver, Consent to Treat/Statement of Risk and Release of Medical Information must be completed and signed. - Pre-participation Examination All new student-athletes are subject to be medically cleared, on campus, by a designated physician and the athletic trainer. - Baseline concussion testing, including a SCAT3 and Impact Testing, must be completed by the following sports prior to participation: football, hockey, lacrosse, wrestling, soccer, basketball, cheerleading, dance, gymnastics, field hockey, rugby, diving water polo, baseball, softball, pole vault and diving. - Current insurance that covers the student-athlete in the State of Missouri and intercollegiate athletic injuries or illnesses must be on file prior to participation.
+- A Vivature account must be created and all forms including the Medical History, Sickle Cell Trait Testing, Concussion Acknowledgement, Primary/Secondary Insurance Acknowledgement, StudentAthlete Waiver, Consent to Treat/Statement of Risk and Release of Medical Information must be completed and signed. - Pre-participation Examination All new student-athletes are subject to be medically cleared, on campus, by a designated physician and the athletic trainer. - Current insurance that covers the student-athlete in the State of Missouri and intercollegiate athletic injuries or illnesses must be on file prior to participation.